poornalingam/collaborated-articles/NextGenTelecommunication.md

-#Next Gen Telecommunication Impact on Business and Solution Engineering
+# Next Gen Telecommunication Impact on Business and Solution Engineering

-## Introduction

 This article is focused on how the technology revolution is unwrapping, fastening, enabling business decisions, and creating new business verticals.
 Will discuss how the businesses have utilized the newer communication systems ahead of time to make a company or dissipate.
 Monitoring the communication system progression and implementing in business model is a keystone to write their own success story.
 It also covers how next-generation telecommunication is creating new business opportunities and maximizes the result using a wearable device, IoT, BOT, XR, virtualization, cloud solutions.
 This article doesn’t cover the new solution engineering offered by next-generation compute power (HPC), shared memory (IPC), Network on Chip (NoC), NVMe protocol to provides high throughput capabilities (Data analytics, AI, etc..), and next-gen technologies within LAN communication.

-## Learning from telecommunication history:
+## Learning from telecommunication history

 AT&T (Bell lab), the mighty monopoly as a universal communication service provider company, after 100 years of monopoly in telecommunication, lost the market leadership in the early 20th century because of its wrong prediction on wireless communication impacts, and its monopoly was systematically brought down through FCC.
 Though AT&T launched its first communication satellite in 1962 for long-distance wireless communication.
 Tracking and adapting new communication methodologies are key for business success.